-- 5.6.
-The three counties contain a network of sites designated for their importance for geological conservation known as Local Geological Sites. - P16.
-Where a planning application affects a LGS site which is also a SSSI or CWS the Trust may comment on nature conservation grounds.
-In these circumstances the Trust may also comment on the impacts of the application on the LGS features. - P17.
-Where the Trust believes a LGS that is not also a SSSI or CWS could be impacted by a planning application based on information it has available, it will inform the planning officer and direct them to the relevant LGS group for expert comment.
+- 4.10.
+The three counties contain a network of sites designated for their importance for geological conservation known as Local Geological Sites. - P17.
+Where a planning application affects a LGS site which is also a SSSI or LWS the Trust may comment on nature conservation grounds.
+In these circumstances the Trust may also comment on the impacts of the application on the LGS features.